TNA Year End Awards

-The Impact Year End Awards (formerly known as TNA Year End Awards) is a concept used by Impact Wrestling, formerly known as Total Nonstop Action Wrestling, where awards, similar to the Academy and Grammy Awards, are given to professional wrestlers and other individuals within Impact Wrestling, such as commentators and managers.
+The TNA Year End Awards (formerly known as Impact Year End Awards from 2018 to 2023) is a concept used by TNA Wrestling, formerly known as Impact Wrestling, where awards, similar to the Academy and Grammy Awards, are given to professional wrestlers and other individuals within Impact Wrestling, such as commentators and managers.

 Total Nonstop Action Wrestling era

 2003 TNA Year End Awards

 The award winners were announced during a Weekly Pay-per view show.
 The winners were announced by Mike Tenay in the ring.

 2004 TNA Year End Awards

 The award winners were announced during a Weekly Pay-per view show.
 The winners were announced by Mike Tenay in the ring.

 2005 TNA Year End Awards

 The award winners were announced on the January 14, 2006 episode of TNA iMPACT!.
 The winners were shown in a video package.

 2006 TNA Year End Awards

 The award winners were announced on the December 27, 2006 episode of TNA iMPACT!.
 The winners were shown in a video package.